axonivy-market/market/.github/ISSUE_TEMPLATE/onboard-to-market.md

 Can you fork it and review my cool product?
 [link-to-your-product-repo]

+[Add your product logo.
+The logo must be perfectly square, with equal width and height.]

+[Provide a short product description.
+The description must not exceed two sentences and a maximum of 150 characters]

 * * *
 ⚠️ do not remove this section, but leave it to track the reviewer's work.